Clean Transportation Fuel Standards

 In 2020, a new goal was implemented to reduce the carbon content of transportation fuels by 20% below 2015 levels by 2030, and 25% below 2015 levels by 2035.

-DEQ must conduct rulemaking for the Program to support greater plug-in electric vehicle (PEV) adoption.
-DEQ must also develop a method to aggregate and monetize all eligible PEV credits in the Program to assist in achieving the state goal of 50,000 registered PEVs in Oregon by 2020.
+DEQ must conduct rulemaking for the Program to support greater electric vehicle (EV) adoption.
+DEQ must also develop a method to aggregate and monetize all eligible EV credits in the Program to assist in achieving the state goal of 50,000 registered EVs in Oregon by 2020.
 For more information, see the DEQ Oregon Clean Fuels Program website.